pouria-bahmanyar/Cityscapes_Segmentation/README.md

 # Detecting Unexpected Obstacles

-In this project I have trained 4 different networks for road segmentation, and then I have used the best network for detecting an unexpected obstacle on the road. i have used ```U-Net```, ```SegNet``` and ```DeepLabV3``` for the segmentation part of my project.
+In this project, I have trained 4 different networks for road segmentation, and then I have used the best network for detecting an unexpected obstacle on the road. i have used ```U-Net```, ```SegNet``` and ```DeepLabV3``` for the segmentation part of my project.
-Now i will show the architecture, training results, losses and outputs of each network and I will compare their results.
+Now I will show the architecture, training results, losses and outputs of each network and I will compare their results.

 ## Dataset
-I have used ```Cityscapes``` Dataset for training.
+I have used the ```Cityscapes``` Dataset for training.
 I decreased the number of classes from 34 to 20. you can download my dataset from [here](https://drive.google.com/drive/folders/1WgF9UVW1UBMuE_tg3RNwZXp3vVoagNDK?usp=share_link).
 Here is a sample of an image and its corresponding mask:

 ![Data Set Sample](./assets/Dataset.png)